exakat/php-dictionary/dictionary/property.ini.rst

 Class properties are variables, local to an object or a class.

-They might have visibility, chosen among : public (default), protected and private.
+Class properties might have visibility, chosen among: public, protected and private. public is the default.

+Class properties might have an asymmetric visiblity for writing, chosen among: ``public(set)``, ``protected(set)`` and ``private(set)``.
+By default, it is the same as the read visibility.

-They might have a default value.
-By default it is null.
+Class properties might have a default value.
+By default it is ``null``.

-They might have a type, since PHP 7.4
+Class properties might have a type, since PHP 7.4

-They might be readonly, for properties which are only set once, and cannot be modified.
+Class properties might be readonly, for properties which are only set once, and cannot be modified.

-They might be static, and not related to an object, but to a class.
+Class properties might be static, and not related to an object, but to a class.

-Property should be uniquely defined in a class.
-They may be redefined in children or parent when the visibility allows it.
+A property must be uniquely defined in a class.
+Class properties may be redefined in children or parent when the visibility allows it.

 Properties are also called members.

 .. code-block:: php